Chinese New Year film

-A Chinese New Year film (贺岁片 (賀歲片), Mandarin: hèsuìpiān, Cantonese: ho^{6}seoi^{3}pin^{3}) or Lunar New Year film is a type of film released during the period surrounding the Chinese New Year.
+A Chinese New Year film (贺岁片 (賀歲片), Mandarin: hèsuìpiān, Cantonese: ho^{6}seoi^{3}pin^{3}) is a type of film released during the period surrounding the Chinese New Year.
 They are typically lighthearted, mass-market films spanning genres such as comedy, action, romance, and fantasy.
 They emerged as a genre in the early 1980s in Hong Kong, beginning with Security Unlimited (1981), and were popularized in China by Feng Xiaogang through his comedic collaborations with Ge You in the late 1990s.

 Overview

 Folklorists believe "New Year's Movie Culture" can be traced back to the operatic players in the late Qing dynasty.
 During the Chinese New Year holidays, the stage boss gathered the most popular actors from various troupes and lete them perform repertories.

 The Chinese New Year films were first made in Hong Kong.
 Although the tradition is only about 30 years old, it has become a classic and now provides Hong Kongers with a sense of continuity and belonging.
 Film studios promote their new movies, with plans to roll out more advertising in mainland China in the coming year.
 The common themes of these films are the realities, the festivities, and the customs associated with the season.

 In 1937 the first Chinese New Year film premiered in Hong Kong; the movie, titled Bloom and Prosper (花開富貴), broke all box office records.
 Because of the film's success, more followed in the 1950s and '60s, such as Marriage Between Poorness and Richness (萬事勝意) in 1963, Fortune (招財進寶) in 1960, Happiness at the Door (喜臨門) in 1958, Home Sweet Home (歡喜夫妻) in 1961, and May Luck be with You (一帆風順) in 1965.

 In the 1970s the Kung Fu genre reached its height, coinciding with Hong Kong's economic boom.
 The film The 36th Chamber of Shaolin, received universal acclaim and is widely considered to be one of the greatest Kung fu films made until then; it is a highly influential film of the genre.
 Because of such success, kung fu films have become an important product of Hong Kong cinema.
 Even Jackie Chan, a famous actor known for his martial art movies, has the habit of watching a Chinese New Year film every year.